ahc-photoz/coldpress/README.md

 Regardless of the input format, the *ColdPress* algorithm computes the redshifts *z*<sub>*i*</sub> that correspond to the quantiles *q*<sub>*i*</sub> of the CDF and encodes the differences *∆*<sub>*i*</sub> = *z*<sub>*i*</sub> - *z*<sub>*i*-1</sub> using (most often) a single byte.

-Once the PDFs are compressed in the **coldpress** format, **coldpress** can perform multiple tasks with them, including resampling to a new grid, visualization, and measurement of statistics (mode, mean, confidence intervals, etc.).
+Once the PDFs are stored in the **coldpress** format, **coldpress** can perform multiple tasks with them, including resampling to a new grid, visualization, and measurement of statistics (mode, mean, confidence intervals, etc.).

 ## Installation